CENG501-Projects/CENG501-Spring2022/Project_Cengiz/Readme.md

 # 1. Introduction

 <div style="text-align: justify">
 This is an unofficial implementation of the paper "Frequency Consistent Adaptation for Real World Super Resolution" from the AAAI-21.
 The primary goal is to generate high resolution (HR) and low resolution (LR) pairs in such a way that they have the same frequency density response.
 This ensures the generated images not to be too blurry (over-smoothed) or over-sharpened.
-The primary aim of this repository is to generate LR-HR pairs which have the same frequency density response.
+In this paper, a smart downsampling strategy that learns a blur kernel to maintain the same frequency density response is proposed.
 </div>

 ## 1.1.
 Paper summary